This is were we come in.

 Anyone that uses a CASB solution will tell you it’s complex and difficult to manage.
 The scope of policies that can be created to address data loss and data access use cases are limited to hard-coded.
 This is a problem.
 Especially at scale when a technology is hard to manage and only provides limited policy enforcement, and struggles to close the security gaps that need to be closed within your security program.

-Both of these solutions and markets are truly beginning to fade.
+Both DLP and CASB solutions and markets are truly beginning to fade.
 Analysts are no longer covering these technologies as they once had, or they are converging or getting enveloped entirely into other markets (i.e. Secure Access Service Edge (SASE)).

 But as mentioned before, the desire to prevent the loss of sensitive data is still very much relevant both in terms of general breach prevention, as well as maintaining compliance with various regulatory frameworks (especially those with a focus on data privacy).